mikaelj/limp/docs/README.txt

 ~~~~~~~~~~~~~
 * 2008-04-28 by Mikael Jansson <mail@mikael.jansson.be>

-  + TWEAK: Only change colorscheme and nocompatible when not previously set.
+  + **ADDED**: TODO file in the distro.
-  + FIXED: Last occurance of "Lim" found in the HyperSpec helper.
+  + *FIXED*: Last occurance of "Lim" found in the HyperSpec helper.
 Now
     documentation should work properly.
+  + TWEAK: Only change colorscheme and nocompatible when not previously set.

 * 2008-04-27 by Mikael Jansson <mail@mikael.jansson.be>

-  + FIXED: Connect-or-boot, without a name given to boot.
+  + *FIXED*: Connect-or-boot, without a name given to boot.

 Version 0.3.1
 ~~~~~~~~~~~~~
 * 2008-04-27 by Mikael Jansson <mail@mikael.jansson.be>

- + Stray LIMRUNTIME.
+  + *FIXED*: Stray LIMRUNTIME.
 Could make Limp connect to the wrong Lisp if both LIMRUNTIME and LIMPRUNTIME was set and pointing at different locations.

 Version 0.3
 ~~~~~~~~~~~~~
 * 2008-04-26 by Mikael Jansson <mail@mikael.jansson.be>

-  + Optionally specify core at startup and shutdown.
+  + **ADDED**: Optionally specify core at startup and shutdown.
-  + Added "quit Lisp" mapping on Shift-F12 and removed the ``\aq`` mapping.
+  + **ADDED** Added "quit Lisp" mapping on Shift-F12 and removed the ``\aq`` mapping.
-  + (Hopefully) fixed lisp.sh to work on OS X and other non-GNU systems.
+  + *FIXED*: (Hopefully) fixed lisp.sh to work on OS X and other non-GNU systems.
 Thanks to Nico Weber for patches!
-  + Renamed Lim to Limp.
+  + TWEAK: Renamed Lim to Limp.

 Version 0.2.2
 ~~~~~~~~~~~~~
 * 2008-04-26 by Mikael Jansson <mail@mikael.jansson.be>

-  + Typo in HyperSpec lookup code
+  + *FIXED*: Typo in HyperSpec lookup code
-  + Updated documentation
+  + TWEAK: Updated documentation

 Version 0.2.1
 ~~~~~~~~~~~~~
 * 2008-04-26 by Mikael Jansson <mail@mikael.jansson.be>

-  + Fixed copy-paste typo for 'Goto Last'
+  + *FIXED*: Fixed copy-paste typo for 'Goto Last'
-  + Better connection status information
+  + TWEAK: Better connection status information

 Version 0.2
 ~~~~~~~~~~~
 * 2008-04-25 by Mikael Jansson <mail@mikael.jansson.be>

-  Replaced the Perl funnel betwen Vim and Lisp with screen.
+  + **ADDED**: Replaced the Perl funnel betwen Vim and Lisp with screen.

 Version 0.1
 ~~~~~~~~~~~